 A quick guide to different brands of gaming laptops

-ASUS:– The gaming laptop range of ASUS, Republic of Gamers, is also abbreviated known as ROG.
-The brand doesn’t compromise on quality and offers top of the line specs paired with some of the best configurations.
+1. ASUS:– The gaming laptop range of ASUS, Republic of Gamers, is also abbreviated known as ROG.
+The brand doesn’t compromise on quality and offers top-of-the-line specs paired with some of the best configurations.
 ROG also offers comparatively sleek gaming laptops and have various series for different ranges.
 The ROG Gaming software is impressive, along with RGB and backlighting the brand provides.

 The brand also offers motherboards, Graphics Cards, Smartphones, and monitors in the gaming series.